April 2013, April 2014

 - Unzip the download

-- In ArcCatalog, go into the file geodatabase and right-click the raster catalogs (one for Boston/Worcester area imagery in UTM Zone 19N and one for Springfield area imagery in UTM Zone 18N) and choose Load.
+- In ArcCatalog, go into the file geodatabase and right-click the raster catalogs (one for imagery referenced to UTM Zone 19N and one for imagery referenced to UTM Zone 18N) and choose Load.

 See the Raster Catalog Instructions for illustrated details.